top of page

 1.

-Apply for our program by clicking the enroll now button below.
+Register for our program by clicking the register now button below.

 2.

-After you submit your registration, call us at 317-259-5275 to confirm your class choice and schedule an intake.
+After you submit your registration, call us at 317-259-5275 to confirm your class choice and schedule an orientation.

 3.

-After you attend the intake and complete your testing, you will be given information about your class and start date.
+After you attend the orientation and complete your testing, you will be given information about your class and start date.

 Follow these steps to register for Adult Basic Ed classes with Washington Township Adult Education so you can be one step closer to achieving your goals of getting your high school diploma, developing professional skills, gaining English language proficiency, or even skills for a job placement!